 Mix the compound (consider using a mixing paddle) as per the instructions, and pour the compound onto the floor.
 The compound will settle at its own level.
 Keep mixing compound and pouring in various areas until your floor has been covered.

-It is a good idea to use a flooring trowel to smooth out any lumpy areas.
+It is a good idea to use a flooring trowel (Amazon link) to smooth out any lumpy areas.
 Try to work as quickly as possible as the flooring compound will set quickly.

 When your Subfloor is Level

 Once you have ensured that your subfloor is as level as is going to be possible you will be ready to move forward with the actual job of fitting your laminate flooring.

 Fixing a subfloor leveling issue can seriously set you back in terms of time, but the extra work will definitely pay off and your completed floor will look as though a professional has laid it.